tucant/tucant/README.md

 The database is a [PostgreSQL](https://www.postgresql.org/) database.
 It is used to store the crawled data from TUCaN.

+When resetting the database remember to also remove `sessions.key`.

 ## Bookmarklet

 The following bookmarklet opens the tucan page in tucant (and optionally logs you in):